The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 Possibly the God Emperor, who is "from the general area where modern Turkey now sits."
 It's unclear exactly what race he is, however, as he comes from a time before Turks lived in Anatolia.

 Dawn of War introduces Inquisitor Mordecai Toth, who is black.
 Perhaps the only explicitly black character in the setting.
 Unfortunate Implication in that the novelization implies he was not real but the creation or avatar of a powerful daemon.
 Meaning the only black person didn't actually exist.
-This is however only true in the novel, all other sources treat Toth as a real person.
+This is however only true in the novel (which is from an author the fanbase hates); all other sources treat Toth as a real person and an Imperial Loyalist.

 Do W 2's Chaos Rising expansion gives us the Blood Ravens' Librarian, Jonah Orion, who also has a vaguely African skin tone.
 In Chaos Rising it's possible for him to be the betrayer, but Retribution chose a path where he's not, and in fact holds the line as long as he can while Gabriel Angelos goes to face down Kyras.